-Remedy flect the changes in Normal operation. ust be executed. is unable to con- i temporary attrib- Symbol Set.
-Jry. ownloading to and entry. beration. two or more, the another message ey is pressed while SET in menu is off. the job. tter is performing Problem or status Message displayed to indicate that in order to reflect the changes in the menu to the editing environment, RESET must be executed.
+Remedy Normal operation.
+Problem or status Message displayed to indicate that in order to reflect the changes in the menu to the editing environment, RESET must be executed.
 This message is displayed when the printer is unable to con- duct automatic reset due to the existence of temporary attrib- utes such as DLL/Macro/User Pattern/User Symbol Set.
-Indicates data is downloading to flash memory.
-Indicates that an error occurred during downloading to flash memory.
+Indicates in Cold mode due to downloading to flash memory.
+Indicates that an error occurs during downloading to flash memory or deleting.
 The demo page is being printed.
 Ready LED on : Executed by command entry.
-Ready LED blinking : Executed by key operation.
-When the number of copies being printed is two or more, the number of copies being printed is displayed.
+Readv I ED hlinking : Executed by key oneration When the number of copies being printed is two or more, the number of copies being printed is displayed.
 This massage is displayed together with another message on the first line. nnn: Current page mmm:Total page PostScript mode only.
 This message is displayed when ON LINE key is pressed while the printer is processing a job, if the JOB RESET in menu is off.
 The printer goes off-line after completing the job.
-This message is displayed when the printer is performing LCD status message RESET TO SAVE FMLOADING FM ERROR PRINT PRMO PR BUSY (PS Only) PRINT Category Daily status (continued) 1 I I 1 1 1
+This message is displayed when the printer is performing the cleaning print.
+LCD status message RESET TO SAVE FMLOADING FM ERROR PRINT DEMO mmm/ uuu PR BUSY (PS Only) PRINT CLEANING Category Daily status (continued) 1 1

 Category LCD status message Problem or status Remedy Daily status (continued) CLEANING MANUAL# Manual loading of paper indicated by the second line mes- sage is being reequested for cleaning.
-The paper size(#) may be one of the following: Normal operation. #:LETTER REQUEST, A4 SIZE REQUEST RESET TO FLUSH (PS Only) PostScript mode only.
+The paper size(#) may be one of the following: Normal operation. #: LETTER REQUEST, A4 SIZE REQUEST RESET TO FLUSH (PS Only) PostScript mode only.
 This message is displayed when ON LINE key is pressed while the printer is processing a job, if the JOB RESET in menu is on.
 Even while this message is being displayed, the printer continues to process the job normally.
 Press ON LINE key again.
 The printer goes back to on-line mode and continues to process the job.
 Press Reset key.
 The job is cancelled.
 (PS Only) PostScript mode only.
 This message is displayed during cancelling of a job.
 The message goes off when the job cancellation is completed.
 Normal operation.
 RESET The data which remained unprinted in the buffer is deleted and the printer is initialized to user default settings.
 The temporary DLLs, macros and user pattern are deleted.
 RESET TO SAVE This message is displayed when the printer cannot reset automatically to exit from the menu because there are date and DLL's and macros having temporary attributes when the printer is changed from set mode to another mode.
 TONERLOW Toner is running out.
 This message is displayed together with another message on the first line.
 Normal operation can be continued.
 Replace the toner cartridge.
 TONERSNS A fault occurred with the toner sensor.
 This message is displayed together with another message on the first line.
 Normal operation can be continued.
 Replace the power supply/sensor board.